getcarina/getcarina.com/_tutorials/2016-03-14-backup-restore-data.md

 Before you begin, you need to [create and connect to a Carina cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/).

-Optionally, if you would like to store your backups in [Rackspace Cloud Files](https://www.rackspace.com/cloud/files), you will need a traditional Rackspace Cloud account (one _not_ created from the Carina website).
+Optionally, if you would like to store your backups in [Rackspace Cloud Files](https://www.rackspace.com/cloud/files), you need a traditional Rackspace Cloud account (one _not_ created from the Carina website).

 ### Create a MySQL instance